JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 - Will this break something?
 - Is it performant?
 - Is it secure?
-- Can another developer understand it?
+- Can other developers understand it?

 **Checklist:**
 - Write clear commit messages